Reasons to Participate in a Clinical Trial

 - Patients are interested in having a more active role in his or her healthcare

-- Patients are interested in advancing science and medical care & improving the understanding of hereditary cancer risks
+- Patients are interested in advancing science and medical care and improving the understanding of hereditary cancer risks

-By participating in clinical trials, participants help advance what is known about medical interventions and cancer risks.
+By participating in clinical trials and research studies, participants help advance what is known about medical interventions and cancer risks.

 BRCA Founder Outreach Study (BFOR)